 Support from our families is so important to maintain a healthy lifestyle.
 That is why Connie and I have built a work environment that helps the Sunlighten team involve their families in their wellness journey.
 We encourage our employees to use their vacation time, and we support flexible schedules that allow for family and self-care.
-To help make this a little easier, our workplace wellness program includes a fitness center, healthy lunches from a local chef and daycare on site.
+To help make this a little easier, our workplace wellness program includes a fitness center and healthy lunches from a local chef.

 Not surprisingly, everyone on the Sunlighten team is already pretty focused on wellness.
 Some would say we have a few “fanatics” on our payroll!
 As a group, we’re always looking for new ideas to make more time for healthy living.
 I especially like these tips from Forbes: let go of perfectionism, unplug, and limit time-wasting activities.